Drinking culture of Korea: Consumption trends

-Drinking in the workplace
+Drinking and the workplace

-Drinking plays an important role in workplace socialization in Korean culture.
-One of the most important forms of socialization in Korean organizations is hoesik or "dining together".
-Hoesik and "bottoms-up sessions" are time for employees to gather and encourage each other to consume alcohol.
-These drinking sessions help promote and influence idea sharing and building of social networks.
-It has been reported that a typical job application form will even ask applicants to reveal whether or not they drink alcohol and if so, how much do they consume.
-Also part of the application process is the so-called "alcohol interview", where the applicant is given several shots of alcohol to consume.
-This will determine their alcohol tolerance and if they are someone who will work well with the organization.
+Drinking plays an important role in workplace norms in Korean culture.
+One of the most important forms of socialization in Korean organizations is hoesik, or "dining together", which requires workers to attend events that involve alcohol consumption, often mandated by unwritten rules of workplace etiquette.
+It has been reported that a typical job application form will even ask applicants to reveal whether or not they drink alcohol, and if so, how much.